isaac-chung/nextpick/README.md

 ![app](/static_img/wk3_screenshots/image3.jpg)

 And finally, the locations of those images are visualized on a map.
 Labels for each data point is shown on hover.
+The red dot is the user's entered location.
 ![app](/static_img/wk3_screenshots/map1.jpg)

+The purple dots are recommended locations.
 ![app](/static_img/wk3_screenshots/map3.jpg)

-The user can zoom in and out of the Plotly map
+The user can zoom in and out of the Plotly map.
 ![app](/static_img/wk3_screenshots/map2.jpg)